 These types of professionals may not be acting in your best interests.
 All commissions earned by the adviser should be documented in your SOA, and you should be fully aware of these payments before proceeding.

 It is important to note that financial advisers cannot and should not, under any circumstances, make a recommendation to a client that they purchase a specific real property.

-If you are being offered this type of service, we recommend that you get a second opinion from an independent professional.
+If you are being offered this type of service, we recommend that you get a second opinion.